-Tender, baked smothered Pork Chops with Creamy Mushroom Sauce.
-These juicy pork chops are covered in a rich and savory garlic mushroom sauce you will crave.
+Tender, baked Pork Chops smothered in a Creamy Mushroom Sauce.
+These juicy pork chops are covered in a rich and savory garlic mushroom sauce you will crave!

 Who remembers the Brady Bunch?
 I watched it a ton on reruns when I was little.
 Even if you have never watched it, I’m sure you have heard the joke about Peter and his “pork chops and applesauce” comment.
 For a little background on the comment if you’re not familiar, Peter uses a Humphrey Bogart voice to say what his family is having for dinner and it’s, you guessed it, “pork chops and applesauce.”